 Crowned "Miss America of the Bellydance" in 1995, she has performed and/or taught in 44 countries.
-She was one of the original "Bellydance Superstars", has written three books, produced two music CD's of Africa's oldest band, the "Ikhwan Safaa Musical Club of Zanzibar", and currently films ethnological dance documentaries; Zanzibar Dance, Trance and Devotion, was completed in 2011.
+She was one of the original "Bellydance Superstars", has written four books, produced two music CD's of Africa's oldest band, the "Ikhwan Safaa Musical Club of Zanzibar", and currently films ethnological dance documentaries; Zanzibar Dance, Trance and Devotion, was completed in 2011.
 Ms. Dallal released "Ethiopia Dances for Joy" in 2013.

 She now lives in New Orleans, Louisiana and teaches workshops internationally, including an extensive tour in Asia and a yearly week long workshop in New Orleans.